1. Positive House Price Predictions across the UK

-Britain’s ongoing appeal to investors on a worldwide scale has remained resilient, with London retaining a top spot in Schroders’ latest Global Cities 30 index, listed as the third best city in the world to invest in property.
-Paris is the only other European city to make the top 30, making London still the hotspot in Europe.
+Britain’s ongoing appeal to investors to invest in UK Property on a worldwide scale has remained resilient, with London retaining a top spot in Schroders’ latest Global Cities 30 index in Europe, listed as the second-best city in the world to invest in property.
+Paris is the only other European city to make the top 15, making London still the hotspot in Europe.

 Paying further testament to the UK’s appeal, in 2016 alone, notably the year of the Brexit vote, Britain hit a record high for foreign direct investment (FDI), with net flows jumping to £145.6billion from £25.3billion in the previous year – according to Reuters, this was the largest value recorded for a year since comparable data began to be compiled in 2006.

 (millions of USD)

 |—||European Union||6,938,000||31 December 2016 est.|